Parenting together with your partner

 • taking time off work if your baby is sick

-Extra rest is important for both parents, especially after your baby is born.
 It is easy to fall into the trap of seeing who got the least amount of sleep.
-This isn't helpful.
+This is not helpful.

 • accept offers of help with routine shopping or housework

-• allow some of the housework to go undone for now and focus on your baby and yourself
+• focus on your baby and yourself

 Physical activity